NateCC0902/holdyourfork/README.md

 let password = '';
 let course = 'AAAAA'; // course code you wanna add
 ```
-and in main.js you also need set DUO passcode (dont use push).

 Step 3.
+Open main.js (you may type code main.js in terminal if you have vscode)

+In main.js you also need set DUO passcode (dont use push).

+Step 4.
 Run it (in terminal).
 ```
 node main.js
 ```